input-output-hk/iohk-monitoring-framework/docs/README.md

 # Documentation

-In this directory, enter a `nix-shell` to have access to the required tools to generate documentation.
+In the `docs/` directory, enter a `nix-shell` to have access to the required tools to generate documentation.
 Then, simply run `make`.
-This will produce the [IOHK-Monitoring.pdf](IOHK-Monitoring.pdf) from the source code.
+This will produce the [IOHK-Monitoring.pdf](https://github.com/input-output-hk/iohk-monitoring-framework/wiki/IOHK-Monitoring.pdf) from the source code.

 # One-pagers